manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 each protected area within the national context.

-The reserve purpose text should be formatted in title case (e.g., Wetland Management, River Bank Protection) and should not include the Act name or section number.
+The reserve purpose text should be formatted in title case (e.g., Wetland Management, River Bank Protection) and should not include the act name or section number.
 This ensures consistency across datasets and allows the purpose to be clearly understood without repeating legal references already captured in other fields.